 Join your guide, Jay Gifford, on a tour of Pacific Heights with its colorful Victorian row houses, famous mansions, and beautiful gardens.
 Visit the inside of a period Queen Anne Victorian.
-See where Ms. Doubtfire and Princess Diaries were filmed, or where Robin Williams and Francis Ford Coppola lived.
+See where Mrs. Doubtfire and Princess Diaries were filmed, or where Robin Williams and Francis Ford Coppola lived.
 The walk is easy and there are no hills to climb.
-Enjoy lunch after the tour on Union Street, our exclusive Victorian commercial district, or return directly back to Union Square arriving around 1:30pm.
-The tour length is approximately 2.5 hours including one short bus ride with the cost and arrangement covered by your guide.
+Enjoy lunch after the tour on Union Street, our exclusive Victorian commercial district, or return directly back to Union Square.
+The tour length is approximately 2 hours including one short bus ride with the cost and arrangement covered by your guide.

 Patrons gather on Union Square at the CORNER of Powell and Post, across from Saks Fifth Avenue store.
 Your guide arrives 10:55AM with a yellow sign and departs 11:05AM.
 Contact us if you cannot find the group.

 No big buses are allowed on our tour route through Pacific Heights!
 Go where tour buses are prohibited, and learn about the real San Francisco from locals who live here!

 There are over 200 meticulously restored Victorians on the tour!

 Learn to appreciate the difference between Queen Anne, Italianate, and Stick-Style Victorians and the evolution of the city's architecture through time.